egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 -> Increased data size

--> Ability to record sensory data (hearth rate for instance)
+-> Ability to record sensory data (heart rate for instance)

 -> Increased computational resources

 **5.** If we have a wide NN and a deep NN with the same number of parameters, which one is more expressive and why?

-Deep NN's are more expressive because it processes the data more firmly therefore the final predictors become the essence of the data.
+Deep NN's are more expressive because they process the data more firmly therefore the final predictors become the essence of the data.

 **6.** The Universal Approximation Theorem states that a neural network with 1 hidden layer can approximate any continuous function for inputs within a specific range.
 Then why can’t a simple neural network reach an arbitrarily small positive error?

-********
+...

 **7.** What are saddle points and local minima?
 Which are thought to cause more problems for training large NNs?

 If we think the loss function as a path in the parameter space, local minima represents a minimum point relative to its nearby points.
 However this point is not the global minimum.

-In the saddle point the gradinet of f is 0 Saddle points seem to be worse. (ref: https://or.stackexchange.com/questions/7778/quality-of-solutions-from-saddle-points-vs-local-minimums)
+In the saddle point the gradient of f is 0 Saddle points seem to be worse. (ref: https://or.stackexchange.com/questions/7778/quality-of-solutions-from-saddle-points-vs-local-minimums)

-**8.**
+**8.**uilds

 * i.
 What are the differences between parameters and hyperparameters?

 Parameters are the coefficients of the model.
 Consider: WTX = y_hat.
-W is the parameters of the model to estimate the outcome.
+W are the parameters of the model to estimate the outcome.

 Hyperparameters on the other hand the *settings* of the model.
 They are determined previous to training and based on these values, the style of training changes.
 Ex: Solver: liblinear

 * ii.
 Why is hyperparameter tuning important?

-The best settings for each case changes.
+The best settings for each case change.
 Therefore, to get most out of a model it should be tuned.

 * iii.
 Explain algorithm for tuning hyperparameters.

-Let me explain the GridSearch because it is the most straightforward tuning mechanism on ML world.
+Let me explain GridSearch, as it is the most straightforward tuning mechanism in the ML world.
 In GridSearch we iteratively try the parameter comibnations on the model.
 In the end we select the best hyperparameter set and arrange the settings accordingly.

 **9.**

 * i.
 What makes a classification problem different from a regression problem?

-A classificaiton problem can be handled based on monitoring the probabilities and expected values whereas a regression problem is more straightforward.
+A classification problem can be handled based on monitoring the probabilities and expected values whereas a regression problem is more straightforward.
 The model determines the coefficients and computes the outcome.
 Based on the error, it updates its parameters in every iteration.

 * ii.
 Can a classification problem be turned into a regression problem and vice versa?

 Actually by using probabilities and changing the loss function, we turn a classification problem into a regression problem.

-Converting regression problem to a classification probelm is also possible.
+Converting regression problem to a classification problem is also possible.
 Instead of trying to estimate a number the model can estimate whether estimated number is in group 1, 2, 3 etc.

 **10.**

 * i.
 What’s the difference between parametric methods and non-parametric methods?
 Give an example of each method.

-Parametric methods builds the model on top of assumptions.
+Parametric methods build the model on top of assumptions.
 (Possibly the base assumption is data is normally distributed.)
 After making these assumptions it finds parameters like mean and standard deviation to explain the patterns lie in the data.
 Ex: Linear Regression

 Nonparametric method makes no assumption on data.
 Due to this reason, it requires more computational power and data.
 Ex: KNN

 * ii.
 When should we use one and when should we use the other?

-If we have less time, data or computational resources or we are confident enough that the data is alligned with our assumptions, we should use parametric methods.
+If we have limited time, data, or computational resources, or if we are confident that the data aligns with our assumptions, we should use parametric methods.

 **11.** Why does ensembling independently trained models generally improve performance?